FudaWiki/fudawiki-files/hanafuda/yaku.md

 # Special Yaku
+In some games, there are also **Special Yaku** (特殊役, tokushuyaku), which may be sets or conditions that do not exactly match the definition of either Teyaku or Dekiyaku.

-In some games like Hachi-hachi, there are also **Special Yaku** (特殊役, tokushuyaku), which are Dekiyaku that are checked separately from normal Dekiyaku, and have different playing mechanics.
+They may also refer to Teyaku or Dekiyaku which are treated differently from other normal Teyaku or Dekiyaku.
+For instance, in Hachi-hachi, Special Yaku are Dekiyaku that are checked separately from normal Dekiyaku, and do not stop the round unlike normal Dekiyaku.

 # Glossary